IsaacVerm/postcards-backend/README.md

 It would be nice to export the Postman tests automatically.
 However, 2 separate jobs are necessary to do this at the moment.
 A Python job to export from Postman with a REST request and the other job is used to run the tests (example in commit `Configure Travis to use both Python and NodeJS`).
 I didn't find out yet how to share the exported collection from the Python job to the other job.

-In order to avoid having to do it completely manually a Python script `export_postman_collection.py` has to be run first before commiting.
+In order to avoid having to do it completely manually a shell script has to be run first before commiting.